diku-dk/futhark-website/blog/2016-12-04-diving-beet.rst

     having a fairly simple block cellular automaton.

   * Bugfixing.
-In the video, you may have noticed a few columns of sand dropping some some seemingly inexhaustible source.
+In the video, you may have noticed a few columns of sand dropping from some some seemingly inexhaustible source.
 I am pretty sure this is due to a bug in the gravity rules, although they seem identical to the ones in Falling Turnip.